-This group will begin their Zambian experience with the Marianists and aspirants in the capital city of Lusaka.
-There, students will learn about the country, city life and work side by side in various schools and social services with the Marianists.
+This group will begin their Zambian experience with the Marianists capital city of Lusaka.
+There, students will learn about the country, city life, visits to local attractions and will see the Matero Boys School, run by the Marianists.
 Participants will then travel to Lubwe, Zambia, a rural village in the Northern Province of the country.
-Students will work on specified sustainable projects that have been identified by the community.
-These projects in the past have included a sports league, creating a library, teaching in schools, and working in the hospital and with home-based care.
-Students will fundraise money to bring to provide scholarships for students to attend schools and to support a village-wide AIDS awareness day, which the group will help plan and execute.
+Students will engage with the local community in a variety of ways, through the schools, the local hospital, and other organizations.
+Cross-cultural exchange and learning from one another is the primary purpose of this immersion.
 Tourist excursions include trips to Victoria Falls and surrounding areas of Livingstone.

 Mary Niebler, Associate Director, Center for Social Concern

 Participants must attend weekly preparation meetings with the group.
+UDI 361 (Cross-cultural Immersion Prep Course) is held on Wednesdays from 7-9, beginning February 2020.
 This is a major commitment.
 You must be willing to commit your time and energy to this effort or you will lose your place on the trip.

-A preliminary deposit of $100 will be due with your application.
-The remaining cost of the trip will be due in mid-April.
+A $500 Deposit will be due after acceptance to the program.
+The remaining cost of the trip will be billed through your student account and is due in late May.
 Partial scholarships may be available for those who need them.
 Some grants are available on campus for such experiences.
 Groups are encouraged to work together to help raise funds.
 Additional costs include a valid passport (with at least 6 months validation remaining on it), supplies, vaccinations, and possible other preparatory items, if needed.